Post

 Jekyll Blog Setup

 The Jekyll blog system is a blogging platform written in Ruby on Rails.
-But don’t let that scare you, you don’t need to know how to code in Ruby on rails.
 You just need to know how to run some commands in your terminal.
-A little Knowledge of git and ssh would also be good
+A little knowledge of git and ssh would also be good

 Jekyll blog setup cheatsheet